anirudh-eka/anirudh-eka.github.io/_posts/2015-07-10-maps-are-folds.markdown

 To reduce a list is to fold it
 ------------------------------

-Given a list, map returns a list of the same length and fold returns a single value, but the function we're defining is supposed to return something that's in-between.
-A list that's smaller than the original, it could be as small as an empty list, but not a single value.
+Given a list, map returns a list of the same length and fold returns a single value, but the function we're defining is supposed to return something that's in-between-- a list that's smaller than the original, it could be as small as an empty list, but not a single value.
 Then I glanced at the method signiture of foldl, again:

 {% highlight haskell %}
 foldl :: (b -> a -> b) -> b -> [a] -> b